AdobeDocs/audience-manager.en/help/using/features/algorithmic-models/predictive-audiences.md

 As a marketer, I want to predict which customer journey phase my website visitors are in, such as discovery, engagement, purchase or retention, so that I can target them accordingly.

+### Use Case #6

+As a media company, I want to categorize my audience, so that I can sell my advertising space at premium pricing, while offering my visitors relevant ads.

 ## How Predictive Audiences Models Work

 When you create a [!UICONTROL Predictive Audiences] model, you go through three steps: